-*Shipping cost included*
+*Shipping cost is already included*

 We raise mealworms.
 They are the larva of the Darkling beetle.
 These little critters need little care.
 Some wheat bran or ground oats and a slice of potato or carrot and you're off and running.
 As the larvae grows it shed's outer layer again and again.
 Once it is full grown it sheds it's skin one more time and becomes a pupa (like a cocoon for a butterfly).
 About a week later, it becomes a beetle.
 This is a low cost way of raising food for your chickens, other birds, and reptiles.
 These can also be used as fishing bait.